-A Bézier curve is a parametric curve frequently used in computer graphics.
+A Bézier curve is a parametric curve frequently used with computer graphics.
 It is a mathematical description of a smooth curve that is defined by representative points.
 They are visually intuitive to use in a software GUI, because dragging a control point updates the curves in real time.
 As such, they are a fundamental tool in vector graphics, digital animation, and architectural design software.
 They are also used to create digital fonts, in file formats, such as Postscript and TrueType.

 When multiple Bézier curves are joined together, they produce a Bézier spline.
-The spline pictured above contains two Bézier curves, one at each endpoint.
+The spline pictured contains two Bézier curves, one at each endpoint.

 Where are Bézier curves used?

 Bézier curves are used in many 2-D and 3-D graphics applications, including: